Xiao Hua Gong: 2023 Toronto mayoral run

 In 2023, Gong ran for Mayor of Toronto, with campaign promises including hiring 1,000 new police officers, cutting property taxes by $1,000 and making public transit free to ride for riders aged over 55 or under 18.

 During the campaign, media queried the quantity and cost of his election advertising, with ads posted on television, buses and subway stations.
 He also posted his advertisement on one of the giant illuminated billboards at Yonge–Dundas Square (now Sankofa Square) in downtown Toronto.
 He also participated in the 2023 Toronto Pride parade, with Gong on a float, dressed in a superhero-style outfit sounding a gong.

 Gong finished 11th with 2,983 votes (0.4% of votes cast).
 The following day, Gong questioned the results and called for a recount on Twitter.

 In Student Vote Toronto, a mock by-election, 21.7 percent of participating elementary and secondary students voted for Gong placing him in second place after Olivia Chow with 23.4 percent.
 Some schools voted Gong by over 50 percent.

 2024 Mississauga mayoral run

 Bonnie Crombie, Mayor of Mississauga, was elected the Ontario Liberal Party leader in December 2023.
 Subsequently, she announced her resignation as mayor the next day, vacating the seat in January.
 The 2024 Mississauga mayoral by-election was soon called.

 Gong registered as a mayoral candidate on the second last day for registration.
 A spokesperson told the Toronto Star newspaper that Gong owns property in the city, qualifying him for the run.

 Gong placed 9th overall in the election with 0.43% of the vote.

 2025 Canadian federal election

 In the 2025 Canadian federal election, Gong ran as an MP with no party affiliation in the Don Valley North Riding.
 He finished with 260 votes (0.5%), putting him last place in the riding.

+Yet in Student Vote Canada 2025, the mock student election, Gong finished third with 13.62% of the vote, ahead of the New Democrat candidate.

+2026 Toronto mayoral election

+On May 6, he registered for the 2026 Toronto mayoral election.